 The New York State Department of Environmental Conservation ("DEC") GHG standards for new power plants, as adopted in June 2012, are more stringent than the NSPS finalized by EPA on August 3, 2015.
 Specifically, new power plants must achieve a standard of 925 pounds of carbon dioxide equivalent per megawatt gross electrical output or 120 pounds carbon dioxide equivalent per million Btu of input.
 The standards are set at a level that permits the construction of natural gas plants with back-up fuel oil but the standards are too low to permit construction of new coal-fired power plants in New York.
-In addition, effective January 1, 2014, DEC had revised its regulations under the RGGI program, a CO2 cap and trade program that applies to electric generating units within nine RGGI states in the Northeast, based on the decision of the RGGI program had been set at a level of 165 million tons effective in 2014.
+In addition, effective January 1, 2014, DEC had revised its regulations under the RGGI program, a CO2 cap and trade program that applies to electric generating units within nine RGGI states in the Northeast, based on the decision of the RGGI states to lower the overall emissions cap to 91 million tons effective in 2014.
 The previous cap for the first five years of the RGGI program had been set at a level of 165 million tons, a level that provided too many allowances into the market such that the allowances were sold at auction at the minimum reserve price.
 It is expected that power companies will comply with the 2014 to 2020 cap by purchasing new allowances at auction at slightly higher prices and using allowances already banked.
-Compliance with the new, proposed or modified climate change programs not now known could have an impact.
+Compliance with the new, proposed or modified climate change programs adopted by EPA and DEC is not expected to have a material effect on LIPA although future climate change programs not now known could have an impact.